larguncw/PyRoboCar/pages/section_4.md

       - Your Google Drive should now be linked to Colab
     - You can now run all of Google Colab’s code blocks similarly to a Jupyter Notebook
     - Run all code blocks.
 The model training block will likely take a few hours.
 Make sure your computer doesn’t disconnect from Colab during this time
-  * **Moving Trained Deep Learning Model to PiCar**
+  * **Moving Trained Deep Learning Model to PyRoboCar**
     - The end_to_end_lane_navigation.ipynb outputs the lane_navigation_model.h5 file into your designated Google Drive output directory
-    - You must manually place the file in the model_path variable location referenced in the end-to-end-lane-follower.py file, which by default is /home/pi/DeepPiCar/models/lane_navigation/data/model_result/.
-I don't recommend changing that
+    - You must manually place the file in the model_path variable location referenced in the end-to-end-lane-follower.py file, which by default is /home/pi/PyRoboCar/driver/code/RaspberryPi/.
+You may also create a directory to place your model in, just make sure to update the end-to-end-lane-follower.py file so that it references the location of the model.
     - In order to test/run our model, we need to update the version of Tensorflow on our Raspberry Pi from 1 to 2.
 Instructions can be found at this link.
 Follow all of the instructions, except from the part regarding virtual environments.
       - Check the tensorflow version on command line:
         - ``'import tensorflow as tf; print(tf.__version__)'``